Sopur/Discord-user-bots/README.md

         },
         components: [], // Message components (Not optional, must be an array, can be unset for default) (Default empty array)
         stickers: [], // Stickers to go with your message (Not optional, must be an array, can be unset for default) (Default empty array)
+        attachments: [ // Message attachments (optional, must be an array) "path/to/file", // Attachment item can be string (file location)

+            // Or can be an object for attachment detail {
+                path: "path/to/file", // File location (Not optional, must be string)
+                name: "custom-file-name.jpg", // File name (optional, must be string) (Default is base name of file)
+                description: "File description" // Attachment description (optional, must be string) (Default is empty) }
+        ],
     }
 );